JamesNewton/SDMG-Web-Bot/README.md

 ### Web programming

 You can program this with just Chrome!
 No IDE, no programs, no nothing.
 Just
-1. download the [release files](https://github.com/JamesNewton/SDMG-Web-Bot/releases) in the "Source" .zip or .tar.gz file and extract them locally.
+1. download the [release files](https://github.com/JamesNewton/SDMG-Web-Bot/releases) in the "esptool.zip" archive and extract them locally.
 2. open the manifest.json file and look at the "parts" section.
 3. go to:
 https://espressif.github.io/esptool-js/